sofki/sofki.github.io/_posts/2025-12-01-MDtutorial.md

     #include "cofactor.itp"
     #include "p-cymene.itp"
     ```
   It is wise to respect the order that the different molecule types appear in your complex.gro file when building topologies, in order to avoid future errors.
-Here we copied first the cofactor and tehn p-cymene after the protein inside the complex.gro file and in the topology we did the same; we first included the atomtypes for the cofcator and then for p-cymene using include statements.
+Here we copied first the cofactor and thεn p-cymene after the protein inside the complex.gro file and in the topology we did the same; we first included the atomtypes for the cofactor and then for p-cymene using include statements.

-6. For the next step, we will have to include the rest of the cofactor's and ligand's topology inside our central topol.top file.
+5. For the next step, we will have to include the rest of the cofactor's and ligand's topology inside our central topol.top file.
 To do so, we will start with the cofactor, and right after the ```; Include ligands topology``` block, we will include the molecule types for the co-factor:

    ```
    ;Include Molecule types for co-factor